RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 #### Configuration

-- Enable whodata on the monitored endpoint (RHEL and Windows) ossec.conf file.
+- Enable whodata on the monitored endpoint (CentOS and Windows) ossec.conf file.
 Optionally, this can also be done through centralized configuration groups:

 ```xml
 <directories check_all="yes" whodata="yes">/usr/bin,/usr/sbin</directories>